Digraphons: connectivity and spectral aspects

 Then the decomposition of the digraphon $\Gamma^D$ into strong components (as in Theorem~\ref{thm:decompositionIntoComponents}) consists of an empty fragmented set and of strong components $P_0, P_1, \ldots, P_{D-1}$.
 Further, for each $i\in\{0,1,\ldots,D-1\}$, the digraphon $(\Gamma^D)_{\restriction P_i\times P_i}$ is aperiodic and we have $\rho((\Gamma^D)_{\restriction P_i\times P_i})=\frac{\rho(\Gamma)^D}{\mu(P_i)}$, and $(v_L)_{\restriction P_i}$ and $(v_R)_{\restriction P_i}$ are the left and right eigenfunctions for the eigenvalue $\rho((\Gamma^D)_{\restriction P_i\times P_i})$. \end{prop}

 \begin{rem} The issue of periodicity is particularly simple for those digraphons that are symmetric, that is, for graphons.
 Indeed suppose that $\Gamma$ is a connected graphon.
-Then by~\eqref{eq:spectraldecomposition}, its spectrum is real.
+Then Fact~\ref{fact:basicgraphon}\ref{en:BG5}.
 That is, either the set of peripheral eigenvalues is $\{-\rho(\Gamma),\rho(\Gamma)\}$ or $\{\rho(\Gamma)\}$.
 In the former case, we say that $\Gamma$ is `bipartite'.
 Several equivalent definitions of bipartiteness known from finite graph theory carry over to the graphon setting, see~\cite{DolezalHladky:MatchingPolytons}. \end{rem}